 Foundation and standard apprenticeships

-An increasingly popular entry into a career, foundation and standard apprenticeships in Wales offer on-the-job training and the chance to obtain an industry-recognised qualification equivalent to five GCSEs/Level 2 NVQ or two A-levels/Level 3 NVQ respectively.
+An increasingly popular career entry point, foundation and standard apprenticeships in Wales offer on-the-job training and the chance to earn industry-recognised qualifications equivalent to five GCSEs (Level 2 NVQ) or two A-levels (Level 3 NVQ), respectively.

-A foundation apprenticeship in Wales is the equivalent of an intermediate apprenticeship in England, a Level 2 in Northern Ireland and a foundation apprenticeship in Scotland.
+A foundation apprenticeship in Wales is equivalent to an intermediate apprenticeship in England, a Level 2 in Northern Ireland, and a foundation apprenticeship in Scotland.

-On the other hand, the standard apprenticeship relates to the advanced (England), Level 3 (Northern Ireland) and modern (Scotland) apprenticeship.
+In contrast, the standard apprenticeship corresponds to the advanced (England), Level 3 (Northern Ireland), and modern (Scotland) apprenticeships.

 Higher apprenticeships

-They can be studied from CQFW Level 4, meaning you'll only need a relevant Level 3 qualification to apply.
-This could be two or more AS-levels, subject-relevant NVQs or diplomas alongside good GCSE grades (or equivalent).
+Entry typically requires a relevant Level 3 qualification.
+This could include two or more A-levels, subject-related NVQs or diplomas, coupled with good GCSE grades (or equivalent).

 Read more about higher apprenticeships.